deity-io/falcon-platform-docs/docs/platform/server/events.md

 ## How it works

-To use and of these events you'll need to first import `Events` enum from `'@deity/falcon-server-env'`.
+To use one of these events you'll need to first import `Events` enum from `'@deity/falcon-server-env'`.

 You can then use `eventEmitter` to intercept these events.